Techdocs

 FAQ

-Since the Code Editor utilizes the Search API under the hood, please also check the Search API FAQ
+Since Search Templates utilize the Search API under the hood, please also check the

 Share search templates code between multiple accounts